spyreto/distributed-mall-admin/README.md

 <!-- ABOUT THE DISTRIBUTED MALL -->
 ## About Distributed Mall

-Distributed Mall is an electronic platform, which will allow independent retailers to enter into trade "alliances" in order to achieve economies of scale and the provision of innovative digital services, so as to make them competitive with shopping malls and e-commerce platforms. Τhe platform consists of two subsystems:
+Distributed Mall is a multi vendor eCommerce platform, which will allow independent retailers to enter into trade "alliances" in order to achieve economies of scale and the provision of innovative digital services, so as to make them competitive with shopping malls and e-commerce stores. Τhe platform consists of two subsystems:

 * <a href="https://github.com/spyreto/distributed-mall-admin">distributed-mall-admin</a> &rarr; the content management system for retailers
 * <a href="https://github.com/spyreto/distributed-mall-app">distributed-mall-app</a> &rarr; the mobile application of the end users